 Andrew Checketts was named UC Santa Barbara's head coach on June 22, 2011, becoming the ninth head coach in the program's history.
+During the 2015 season, he signed a contract extension through 2019.
 In addition to his head coaching duties, Checketts also serves as the Gauchos' pitching coach.

-Checketts has been an immediate success for UCSB, as he enters the 2015 season as the program's leader in career overall winning percentage (.581) and career conference winning percentage (.520).
-He has gone 97-70-1 in three years in charge of the program.
+Checketts has been an immediate success for UCSB, as through four years he is the program's leader in career overall winning percentage (.612) and career conference winning percentage (.556).
+He has gone 137-87-2 in four years in charge of the program.

-During his tenure, UCSB has had 12 Major League Baseball draftees (Jared Wilson and Tyler Kuresa were both selected multiple times), two All-America selections (Brett Vertigan in 2012 and Joey Epperson in 2014), four Freshman All-America picks, and 18 All-Big West honorees.
+During his tenure, UCSB has had 22 Major League Baseball draftees, three All-America selections (Brett Vertigan in 2012, Joey Epperson in 2014, Dillon Tate in 2015), six Freshman All-America picks, the 2015 Big West Co-Field Player of the Year (Cameron Newell), and 28 All-Big West honorees.

 Andrew's success as a recruiter has been noted nationally.
 His 2012 recruiting class was ranked No. 12 in the country by Baseball America and No. 18 in the nation by Perfect Game.
 Both rankings were the highest in school history.
 In 2013, UCSB's recruiting class checked in at No. 39 while this past year's recruiting haul was tabbed as the No. 32 class in the country by Perfect Game.